SimonAsaert/ZellaBackground/People.md

 When the assault on Gabboweth began, she was one of the higher-ups who were evacuated.
 Her shuttle with many others disappearing before the first mandalorian vessel was in the area.

+## Borlic Snevzel

+> ## Summary<Borlic>
+>
+>> **Nickname**: <br>
+> **Age**: 42<br>
+> **Gender**: Male<br>
+> **Race**: Candovantan<br>
+> **Home Planet**: ???<br>
+> **Residing Planet**: Quesh<br>
+> **Current Whereabouts**: Quesh station<br>
+> **Relationship (Zella)**: Ex-owner<br>
+>
+> ## Physical Attributes<Borlic>
+>
+>> **Height**: 4 ft 7<br>
+> **Weight**: <br>
+> **Build**: Heavy-set<br>
+> **Complexion**: Pale brown<br>
+> **Hair Colour**: - <br>
+> **Hair Style**: Bald <br>
+> **Eye Colour**: Dark<br>
+> **Facial Features**: <br>
+> **Other Physical Features**: <br>
+> **Clothing Style**: <br>
+>
+> ## Mental Attributes<Borlic>
+>
+>> **Personality**: A weasle, sticker for technicalities, greedy, aspirations for grandure, boastful, good liar<br>
+> **Occuption**: Station boss<br>
+> **Law**: Slavery, work-place abuse, environmental contamination<br>

+### History<Borlic>

+When Borlic speaks of his past, he speaks with clear pride.
+How he descends from "great leaders" of the past who are no longer in power "due to a technicaity" or some such.
+Whatever power his family had allowed him to end up eucated in business, specialising in extraction-based business.

+In this time, his boastful nature would leave him surrounded by a small group of sycophants, all believing he'd help them rise the ranks in his Hutt society.
+They, however, were stepping-stones for Borlic to grow in the society, being used for the dirty work and rewarded pennies for their labour.

+Through back-deals, using what tenuous connections his family had, and the group he had gathered under him, he would be able to take over a medium-sized station in Quesh.
+Said station had already been working for a few decades at this point and was ready to be scrapped.
+He instead replaced the bare-minimum needed to keep the station working to profit as much as he could from his investment.
+Extracting the Hutt-Venom like chemicals from the surface, and having a disregard of the rotating slave force under him.
+Any work-place deaths he would push the blame off anywhere it could be, especially on those who were injured and died.

+Zella was far from the first underaged slave he had assigned to him.
+So he paid no mind to the small Balosaur joining his extraction crew.
+Instead, laying on the debt that each of his "new workers" owed, and he would keep them to it.

+When the point that there was a worker that was modifying some of the tools came about, he would personally give a visit with his top crew.
+After conversing with his chief engineer, he would move the Balosaur from extraction to maintenance, before loosing focus on her again.
+Just keeping tabs of the output of the workforce once more as he steadily piled on his gains.

+His curiosity would only be piqued when there was tale that a represenative of Beldorian the Hutt was arriving.
+While this wasn't unusual with him giving personal tours of the "good sights" in the station to those travelling here, the purpose given was.
+An offer to buy out one of the slaves from under him.
+He would negotiate a tidy profit from her, with his greed it wouldn't be hard to see him burning favours to do so, before letting her go.

 ---

 ## Minor Characters